What is a Supply Chain Manager?

 Coordination: Adjusting actions in relation to others’ actions.

-- Global Supply Chain Vice President
+- Global Supply Chain Director

 - Materials Manager

-- Supply Chain Program Manager
+- Supply Chain Systems Manager

 The states with the most job growth for Supply Chain Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Average Supply Chain Managers Salary
+Supply Chain Manager Salary

-The salary for Supply Chain Managers ranges between about $52,550 and $183,430 a year.
+The typical yearly salary for Supply Chain Managers is somewhere between $52,550 and $183,430.

 Supply Chain Managers who work in District of Columbia, Virginia, or California, make the highest salaries.